havet/Dicelist/ReadMe.txt

 Security
 --------
-A passphrase consisting of 8 random words from this list has slightly stronger security than a password consisting of 12 random characters choosen from a set consisting of upper and lower case characters (a-z), numbers and symbols.
+A passphrase consisting of 8 random words from this list has slightly stronger security than a password consisting of 12 random characters chosen from a set consisting of upper and lower case characters (a-z), numbers and symbols.

 Rational